dfinity/portal/docs/developer-docs/integrations/sns/get-sns/testflight.md

 ```
 sns-cli deploy-testflight
 ```
-To deploy on mainnet, pass `--network ic` as an additional argument.
+To deploy on the mainnet, pass `--network ic` as an additional argument.

 After the deployment finishes, make sure to store the developer neuron ID which you will use to submit SNS proposals.